janderssonse/karei/CONTRIBUTING.md

 # Contributing to Karei

-> ⚠️ **Note**: Not accepting PRs or looking for contributors at this time.
-This document is for future reference.
+> ⚠️ **Note**: This project is under active development.
+Please open an issue to discuss changes before submitting PRs.

 ## Development Workflow